Understanding Tinnitus And How Hearing Aids Can Help

 Loud Noise Exposure

 If you've ever experienced a short-term ringing in your ears after a music concert or after firing a weapon, then you've experienced short-term tinnitus.
-There are a variety of causes that can be responsible for loud noise.
+There are a variety of causes that can be responsible for exposure to loud noise.
 Some of these include firearms, chainsaws, heavy equipment, loud concerts, and audio devices played at a very loud volume.

 Blockage Of Earwax